I front the Next Billionaires special season on the BBC, June-August 2014, including presenting Business Daily on BBC World Service, 13 June 2014.

 Linda Yueh is Chief Business Correspondent for the BBC and presenter of Talking Business with Linda Yueh.
 Dr. Yueh is Fellow in Economics at St Edmund Hall, Oxford University, Adjunct Professor of Economics at the London Business School, and Visiting Professor of Economics at Peking University.
 She directs the China Growth Centre (CGC) at St. Edmund Hall, University of Oxford, serves on the Policy Committee of the Centre for Economic Performance (CEP) and is an associate of the IDEAS: International Affairs, Diplomacy & Strategy research centre, both at the London School of Economics and Political Science (LSE).
 Previously, she was an attorney at Paul, Weiss, Rifkind, Wharton & Garrison resident in New York, Beijing, Hong Kong, and Economics Editor at Bloomberg TV in London, where she hosted "Economic Edge".

-She serves on the Advisory Board of The Official Monetary and Financial Institutions Forum (OMFIF), and has advised the World Bank, European Commission, Asian Development Bank, World Economic Forum, among others.
-Dr. Yueh was a Non-Executive Director of the FTSE-listed companies, JPMorgan Asian Investment Trust and Baillie Gifford's Scottish Mortgage Investment Trust; Board member of London & Partners, the official promotion body of London; and advisor to the British Chambers of Commerce (BCC).
+She serves on the Advisory Board of The Official Monetary and Financial Institutions Forum (OMFIF), acts as an external Trustee of the Coutts Foundation, and has advised the World Bank, European Commission, Asian Development Bank, World Economic Forum, among others.
+Dr. Yueh was a Non-Executive Director of the FTSE-listed companies, JPMorgan Asian Investment Trust and Baillie Gifford's Scottish Mortgage Investment Trust; a Board member of London & Partners, the official promotion body of London; and a former advisor to the British Chambers of Commerce (BCC).

 My BBC News blog: Linda's Line is at www.bbc.co.uk/lindayueh.